open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/exceptions.md

 The name of the event MUST be `"exception"`.

 Note that multiple events (on the same or different Spans) might be logged for the same exception object instance.
-E.g. one event might be logged in an instrumented exception constructor and another event might be logged when an exception leaves the scope of a span.
+For example, one event might be logged in an instrumented exception constructor and another event might be logged when an exception leaves the scope of a span.

 <a name="exception-end-example"></a>